-[dropcap size=big]H[/dropcap]aving spent the best part of a month with our eyes glued to internet search engines we feel that we are well versed in the attributes of various brands of camper and as is always the case we want to share our new found knowledge with you.
+Having spent the best part of a month with our eyes glued to internet search engines I feel that I’m well versed in the attributes of various brands of camper, and as is always the case, I want to share my new found knowledge with you.

 Travelling by camper should be considered for those looking to explore Australia on a budget.